alexhaloETH/ToDo-notes-Skirmish/README.md

 <br/>
 Additional Notes:  <br/>
 Open issue on the starknet react github for the braavos wallet <br/>
+implement the starknet ID  or look into it<br/>
 Other usefull links related to this project: